Central Florida

 Where does our water come from?

-The Floridan aquifer system is the principal source of freshwater in central Florida.
+The Upper Floridan aquifer historically is the principal source of freshwater in central Florida.

 Aquifer core sample